 Some web hosts let you set up a web cron, which is a simple URL that the host will automatically visit at a scheduled time.
 If your web host lets you create a web cron, you can input the following URL in their hosting interface:

 Replace the XYZ by the super user 32 characters token_auth.
-To find the token_auth, log in as a super user in Matomo, click on Administration link in the top menu, then click the API link in the left and the token_auth is displayed on the page.
+To find the token_auth, log in as a super user in Matomo, click on Administration link in the top menu, go to Personal and click Security.
+Scroll down below and you’ll find where to create a new Token_auth.